pratamaid/telegrambot-tiktok/README.md

 # TikTok Downloader

 Telegram Bot for downloading video from TikTok without watermark.
-Can download 1 video or in the form of a list.
+This Bot can download 1 or batch video.

 ## Bot Usage
 1. Clone repository